 In order to ensure that we do all we can to improve welfare standards, British racing has established an independently-chaired Horse Welfare Board to produce a strategy that unites the whole industry and drives continuous improvement.

 The Horse Welfare Board includes representatives from the sport’s tripartite structure of the BHA, racecourses and horsemen.
 Its independent chair, Barry Johnson, is a former President of the Royal College of Veterinary Surgeons.
 Former Sports Minister, Tracey Crouch, is our other independent member.

-Membership of the Horse Welfare Board is currently as follows:
+Membership of the Horse Welfare Board and the strategy implementation team are currently as follows:

 “A life well-lived” – British racing’s Horse Welfare Strategy

 In February 2020, the Welfare Board published its five-year strategic plan for the welfare of horses bred for racing.